Garden-path sentence: "The complex houses married and single soldiers and their families."

 This is another commonly cited example.
 Like the previous sentence, the initial parse is to read the complex houses as a noun phrase, but the complex houses married does not make semantic sense (only people can marry) and the complex houses married and single makes no sense at all (after married and..., the expectation is another verb to form a compound predicate).
 The correct parsing is The complex [noun phrase] houses [verb] married and single soldiers [noun phrase] and their families [noun phrase].
-Rephrased, the sentence could be rewritten as "The complex provides housing for the soldiers, married or single, as well as their families."

 "The horse raced past the barn fell."

 This frequently used, classic example of a garden-path sentence is attributed to Thomas Bever.
 The sentence is hard to parse because raced can be interpreted as a finite verb or as a passive participle.
 The reader initially interprets raced as the main verb in the simple past, but when the reader encounters fell, they are forced to re-analyze the sentence, concluding that raced is being used as a passive participle and horse is the direct object of the subordinate clause.
 The sentence could be replaced by "The horse that was raced past the barn fell", where that was raced past the barn tells the reader which horse is under discussion.
-Such examples of initial ambiguity resulting from a "reduced relative with [a] potentially intransitive verb" ("The horse raced in the barn fell.") can be contrasted with the lack of ambiguity for a non-reduced relative ("The horse that was raced in the barn fell.") or with a reduced relative with an unambiguously transitive verb ("The horse frightened in the barn fell.").
+Such examples of initial ambiguity resulting from a "reduced relative with [a] potentially intransitive verb" ("The horse raced past the barn fell.") can be contrasted with the lack of ambiguity for a non-reduced relative ("The horse that was raced past the barn fell.") or with a reduced relative with an unambiguously transitive verb ("The horse frightened in the barn fell.").
 As with other examples, one explanation for the initial misunderstanding by the reader is that a sequence of phrases tends to be analyzed in terms of the frequent pattern: agent – action – patient.

+"The corrupt police officers in the military frequently in poor countries."

+Many people will initially parse this sentence as referring to corrupt police officers.
+The correct interpretation is for "Police" to be a verb, and "The corrupt" to be a group of people.
+The sentence can be rephrased as: "officers in the military are frequently policed by the corrupt in poor countries."